-On Friday, we divided up the grocery store lists.
-Then I finished setting the tables (2 each set for 6), adding decorations (from my stash that you might have seen here and arranging flowers.
+A few days before the party, I set the tables (2 set for 6 and 4).
+I added decorations (from my stash that you might have seen for another party and arranged flowers.
 We already had this red and white plaid tablecloth.

-I added some hanging pin-will fans in the breakfast room and in Sweet Shark’s bar.
+I added some hanging pinwheels in the breakfast room and in Sweet Shark’s bar.

 And, of course, you always need fresh flowers for a party.
 And American flags.